MixtyFinance/Documents/README.md

 - Mixty Swap - High-Speed and 0 GAS!
 Next-Generation Protocol for DEX, the first AMM DEX running on Ethereum L2, supported by Mixty Finance and Cross-Chain Asset Protocol ShuttleFlow.

-- MixtyDex - A decentralized order-book exchange powered by Conflux Network using BoomFlow and MatchFlow.
+- MixtyDex - A decentralized order-book exchange powered by Binance Smart Chain

 - MixtyPortal - Interact with Mixty Finance and manage assets using a simple browser-based wallet that unlocks the power of the blockchain on your computer.